borbende/Colorectal-cancer-dataset-MIR-spectroscopy-and-WSIs-/README.md

 ## Description

-This is a small supplementary repository to support the handling of the Multimodal colorectal cancer dataset (FT-IR spectroscopy and Whole Slide Imaging) available on Zenodo under DOI: [10.5281/zenodo.17790337](https://doi.org/10.5281/zenodo.17790337).
+This is a small supplementary repository to support the handling of the Multimodal colorectal cancer dataset (FT-IR spectroscopy and Whole Slide Imaging) available on Zenodo.

 ```bash
 training